-Even if a loved one agrees that they can no longer live alone, the transition to your home or assisted living will probably seem more like a loss than a new adventure—at least at first.
+Even if a loved one agrees that they can no longer live alone, finding a new home for seniors can be challenging when it comes to welcoming them into that home.
+The transition to your home or assisted living will probably seem more like a loss than a new adventure—at least at first.
 It will ease the process if you empathize with their feelings and give them time to mourn their loss, while at the same time doing what you can to make them feel more at home in their new surroundings.

 Moving to Your Home